-5.1.6 Previous rejected project proposals
+4.1.1.6 Previous rejected project proposals

 Please indicate whether this project proposal is an updated version of a project which was previously rejected by KWF and specify the corresponding project codes.
+Please use the button Previous Rejected or Granted Proposal to use the selection menu.
+In case you cannot select your previous proposal then you can enter this manually.

 When resubmitting, you are advised to modify the project proposal in accordance with the feedback of the reviewers and review committee.
 Please indicate which changes you have implemented to improve the project proposal and how the feedback of the reviewers and the review committee has been addressed.
-If desired, you may upload a supporting figure.

-For Infrastructure initiatives - pre-proposal:
+For Infrastructure initiatives - pre-proposal